hyndex/obd/docs/VCU_UDS_COMMUNICATION.md

   `target_address` activates 29‑bit normal‑fixed addressing automatically.
 * **Session** – the `session` field selects the diagnostic session (3 = extended).
   The code automatically invokes `change_session` before other actions.
-* **Security** – `security.level` sets the access level.
-To supply a fixed key instead of computing one, populate `security.key` with an 8‑byte hex string.
+* **Security** – `security.level` sets the access level.  `security.data_record`
+  appends supplier‑specific bytes to the seed request and is echoed when submitting the key.  `security.algorithm` names a callable used to derive the key from the ECU's seed.
+A static key may be provided via `security.key` if the algorithm is known to be unnecessary.
 * **Flow Control** – `block_size` and `st_min_ms` tune ISO‑TP reception.
 Larger
   block sizes trade memory for throughput; a non‑zero `st_min_ms` throttles the sender.
 Raspberry Pi systems typically require `st_min_ms` of 5–10 ms to